trotter-suzuki-mpi/trotter-suzuki-mpi/README.md

 Massively Parallel Trotter-Suzuki Solver
 ========================================

-The Trotter-Suzuki approximation leads to an efficient algorithm for solving the time-dependent Schödinger equation.
+The Trotter-Suzuki approximation leads to an efficient algorithm for simulating quantum systems.
 This library provides a scalable, high-precision implementation that uses parallel and distributed computational resources.
 The implementation built on [single-node parallel kernels](https://bitbucket.org/zzzoom/trottersuzuki) [1], extending them to use distributed resources [2], and generalizing the kernels to be able to tackle a wider range of problems in quantum physics [3].

 Key features:

+  - Simulation of 2D quantum systems.
   - Arbitrary single-body initial state with closed and periodic boundary conditions.
   - Many-body simulations with non-interacting particles.
   - [Gross-Pitaevskii equation](https://github.com/Lucacalderaro/Master-Thesis/blob/master/Soliton%20generation%20on%20Bose-Einstein%20Condensate.ipynb).